From info to insights: transforming data into success How can we convert data into better decision making?

 Borja Gonzáles del Regueral, Vice Dean IE University’s School of Human Sciences and Technology

 “That’s the difference between failure and success for a company right now.
-All young data scientists need to have knowledge in terms of how to use the data, how to extract value from the data, and not only that, but how to gather data from different sources to make meaningful decisions,” said IE University’s Vice Dean of the School of Human Sciences and Technology, Borja González del Regueral.
+All young data scientists need to have knowledge in terms of how to use the data, how to extract value from the data, and not only that, but how to use the value of data in business decision-making,” said IE University’s Vice Dean of the School of Human Sciences and Technology, Borja González del Regueral.

 The Growing Digital Universe